 - Tap Use Bluetooth to ensure Bluetooth is always running when you launch Android Auto.

 - Tap the switch next to Autolaunch to turn it on.

-Scroll down and find your FM Transmitter and turn it on.
+Scroll down and find your FM Transmitter and tap on the toggle turn it on.

-With everything all set up, your phone will now automatically launch Android Auto whenever your phone connects to the Bluetooth FM Transmitter in your car, and your phone will automatically turn on Bluetooth whenever you launch the Android Auto app.
-Android Auto on your phone lets you ask for directions, take phone calls, receive and respond to text messages using text-to-speech technology, and control music or podcasts with Google Assistant, and offers a streamlined interface that delivers the information you need at that moment without any outside distractions from app notifications.
+With everything all set up, your phone will now automatically launch Android Auto whenever your phone connects to the Bluetooth FM Transmitter in your car, and your phone will automatically turn on Bluetooth whenever you launch the Android Auto for phone screens app.
+Android Auto on your phone lets you ask for directions, take phone calls, receive and respond to text messages using text-to-speech technology, and control music or podcasts with Google Assistant.
+It also offers a streamlined interface that delivers the information you need at that moment without any outside distractions from app notifications.

 Our top equipment picks

 At the base level, you need two things to create your own Android Auto experience: a way of mounting your phone to your car's dashboard, and a connection between your phone and your car stereo.
 Here's what I use.